-Plans (offered by private companies approved by Medicare) which combine Part A and Part B and, in some cases, Part D coverage.
+Plans (offered by Medicare-approved private companies) which combine Part A and Part B and, in some cases, Part D coverage.

 Medicare Prescription Drug Coverage (Part D)

 Voluntary prescription drug coverage that helps pay for brand name and generic drugs.
 Drug plan costs and coverage vary from plan to plan.